Projects

 Syncytia_IMG.png

 To test this, David developed a highly precise method to fuse cells on demand, generating molecular gradients at specific locations.
-We are applying this method to a model of skeletal muscle differentiation to dissect the role of patterned condensation in development and disease.
+We are applying this method to a model of skeletal muscle differentiation (IPSCs) to dissect the role of patterned condensation in development and disease.

-(5) Unleashing the power of Optogenetics in method development
+(5) Unleashing the methodological power of Optogenetics

 BLIP_IMG.png